Exhibitions chronologically 2013 - 2024

 Slakthusområdet, Stockholm

-A self organized show in an old butcher location.
-An exhibition with three series on pregnancy and art.
-Exhibition text in swedish by Paulina Sokolow.
+A self organized solo show in an 650 m2 old slaughterhouse.
+An exhibition with three series on pregnancy.

 En Krogshow